kei-en/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c - prints the numbers from 0 to 9
 5-more-numbers.c - prints 10 times the numbers from 0 to 14
-6print_line.c - draws a straight line in the terminal
+6print_line.c - draws a straight line in the terminal 7-print_diagonal.c - draws a diagonal line on the terminal